RafikGadzhiyev/Online-markdown-editor/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-This is a test text whic You can use to see markdown:
+# 🔴 This is a test text whic You can use to see markdown 🔴:

 # Hello, world!
 ___

-# 🔴 This project contains a lof of functionality for human who loves work with letters and text 🔴

 # Little example:
 If you want to use italic text just use